Statistics, Modeling and Finance

 An HP 12C calculator will be required for this course.
 Keystroke solutions will be provided throughout the course for the many statistical and financial problems employed.

-There is a required 60-minute exam at the end that must be taken in a proctored setting.
+There is a required one-hour proctored exam at the end that must be taken in a monitored setting.